jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 “I did not say a probable one.
 But you do not yourself look upon this as likely?”
 “I do not think Flora would hurt a fly.”

-### ADVENTURE X. THE ADVENTURE OF THE NOBLE BACHELOR 156

 “Still, jealousy is a strange transformer of characters.
 Pray what is your own theory as to what took place?”
 “Well, really, I came to seek a theory, not to propound one.
 I have given you